What is a Forest School?

 How old does my child have to be to participate in Forest School?

-What is the ratio of adults to children?
+What is the ratio of staff to children?

 What will my child do each day?

-Children enrolled in our Forest Kindergarten are given the opportunity to interact with nature through the use of loose parts, creative play, an outdoor campfire, knots, magic spots (sit spots), nature stories and songs, den building, gardening and identifying flora and fauna.
+Forest Pre-School: Children enrolled in our Forest Pre-School are given the opportunity to interact with nature through the use of loose parts, creative play, an outdoor campfire, knots, magic spots (sit spots), nature stories and songs, den building, gardening and identifying flora and fauna.
 We allow children to explore muddy puddles and make collections of and work with natural resources.

 How is the day structured at Forest School?

-What kind of natural environments will my child be engaging in?
+What kind of natural environments will my child be spending their days in?

 Every session will consist of a morning adventure into a forest, meadow, open play area or garden setting.
 We will set out to our destination to explore, plant, play, make-believe, do art, make music, dance, sing, read and share stories, create, run and jump in puddles, collect natural curiosities, learn practical skills, observe wildlife, scoop and pour, build, laugh, and wonder.

-What if I need to get in touch with one of the teachers during the program?
+What if I need to get in touch with one of the facilitators during the day?

-If there is ever a need to pick up your child early, or any other emergency, the program leaders carry a cell phone to communicate with the goutside worldh, as well as two-way radios that allow them to stay in direct contact with each other.
+If there is ever a need to pick up your child early, or any other emergency, the program leaders carry a cell phone to communicate with the “outside world”.

-Who are the teachers that will be running the program?
+What are the qualifications of the staff that will be running the program?

-Our program, as much as possible is held completely outside.
+Our program, as much as possible is held outside.
 In the event of severe weather (thunderstorms, heavy rain, high winds, extreme colds or snowstorms) a fully-functional indoor classroom is available.
+Our staff are constantly assessing weather conditions to ensure our student’s safety.

 Where do I drop my child off, and pick them up?

-Pick-up and drop-off will be in a designated drop-off area.
+Pick-up and drop-off will be in a designated area.
 Staff will be there to meet parents at the beginning and end of each day.
+Our day runs from 9 a.m. to 4 p.m.

 What if my child needs to use the bathroom while outside?

 All tools and materials for the program will be provided.
-You will need to bring items for your child such as a change of clothes, lunch, snacks, water bottle, rain gear, bug and/or sun protection.
-A list is included in the Parent Handbook.
+You will need to provide a lunch, snacks, water bottle, a change of clothes, rain gear, and bug and/or sun protection.
+A complete list, based on season, is included in the Parent Handbook.
 Note: Potable water, to refill water bottles, is on-site.

 How do you ensure the safety of each group?